aschuler84/MANAi/README.md

 #### Installation from Source
 - ⚠️ Installation from source requires two additional dependencies, which we currently do not include in this repository.
-However, we are working distributing them via Maven central repository in near future.
+However, we are working on distributing them via Maven central repository in near future.

 ### Verfiy MANAi Installation
 After installing the MANAi plugin upon first startup of the plugin,
 MANAi asks to install dependencies.
-These dependencies are required for energy experiment execution and are installed into you local maven repository.
+These dependencies are required for energy experiment execution and are installed into you local maven repository which defaults to `~/.m2`.

-If the dependency installation fails, your system configuration might not be valid.
+If the dependency installation fails one reasons might be an invalid system configuration might not be valid.
 To verify if all prerequisists are met you can open IntelliJ's preferences and proceed to *Language Tools, Framworks & rarr; MANAi*.
 On the MANAi settings page, click the *Verify Installation*